-- Brew Pub Permit: Allows a hotel to brew beer on or adjacent to the premises and to sell the beer for consumption at the licensed hotel.
+- Brew Pub Endorsement: Allows a hotel to brew beer on or adjacent to the premises and to sell the beer for consumption at the licensed hotel.
 Also allows the licensee to sell the beer to wholesalers.

-- Wine Pub Permit: Allows a hotel to manufacture wine on or adjacent to the premises and to sell the wine for consumption at the licensed hotel.
+- Wine Pub Endorsement: Allows a hotel to manufacture wine on or adjacent to the premises and to sell the wine for consumption at the licensed hotel.
 Also allows the licensee to sell the wine to wholesalers.

 A restaurant operating inside of a hotel is eligible to obtain a hotel license if the restaurant has a written agreement with the hotel to sell and serve alcoholic beverages in the hotel’s dining rooms, lounges, banquet halls or private rooms of registered guests, etc.

 Learn more about licensing fees on ABRA's website.

 Hotels class C and D licenses are due to renew by March 31, 2022.
 A complete schedule of renewal deadlines are available on ABRA's website.